Skip to content

 To access Anyware Manager Enterprise, you must have a user account on the Anyware Manager Enterprise instance.

 User accounts have specific permissions that determine their access levels.
-Additionally, for organization user accounts, access levels further restricts the specific operations they can perform.
+Additionally, for Tenant Admin accounts, access levels further restricts the specific operations they can perform.

 By controlling the permissions on user accounts, risks of unauthorized access are minimized, and access control can be efficiently managed.